jetweedy/wordl/README.md

 ## Installation

-Fairly generic:
+Fairly generic installation.
+There's some code in there to leverage a MySQL database, but it doesn't actually query it for anything yet just to play the game.
+Instead it pulls the words from a JSON file.

  - Copy the repo and enter it
- - > npm install
+ - # npm install
- - > npm start
+ - # npm start
  - Look for it at localhost:3000